collinalexbell/HackMatrix/game-design.md

 - Chunks will probably need to be stored in a database
+- Load in minecraft buildings
+- Load in magicavoxel data

 ?
 Multiple X windows to allow a browser as well
 - recompilable while playing